Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Notation and Background

 Alternatively they are equivalent to the vanishing of

 for all $[\pi]\in\CP^1$.
-This is the statement that the restriction of $\nabla$ to any self-dual 2-plane in $\CM^4$ is flat.
-It is this observation that allowed Ward to relate solutions of the anti-self-dual Yang-Mills equation to holomorphic vector bundles over the twistor space of $\CM^4$ \cite{ward1977self}.
-The ASDYM equations can naturally be expressed in 2\textsuperscript{nd} order form in two distinct ways.
+This is the statement that the restriction of $\nabla$ to any SD 2-plane in $\CM^4$ is flat.
+It's this observation that allowed Ward to relate solutions of the ASDYM equations to holomorphic vector bundles over the twistor space of $\CM^4$ \cite{ward1977self}.
+There are two 2\textsuperscript{nd} order forms for the ASDYM equations frequently discussed in the literature.
 Both require breaking Lorentz invariance in some form.\\